MunicipalAI/research/README.md

 * Create a hypothesis
 * Create a tech solution to test feasibility
 * Quantitatively evaluate solution
-* Try to find a simpler solution
+* Try to find a simpler solution, but must still address root cause

 ### 5. Run real-world trial
 * Create a process for the solution